BenByerly/elden-ring-boss-overlay/README.md

 ## I will try to keep this readme up to date as a progress, I tend to forget to push changes x)

-- Also some of the bosses may be missing feel free to message me on LinkedIn at **www.linkedin.com/in/benjamin-byerly-180947291**
+- Also some of the bosses may be missing feel free to add me on discord at cactus3316